DSI-Tecnocampus/TinderHexagonal22_23/README.md

     * Profile listings produce a projection of profiles called ProfileListing.
 It's implemented as a record
   * Profile creation
     * The port/interface has one single method
     * Create profile receives a CreateProfileCommand.
-It alows to isolate the web layer from the application layer
+It allows to isolate the web layer from the application layer
     * CreateProfileCommand has all the validation annotations
     * See that the port/interface has the annotations @Validation, at class level, and @Valid, at method's attribute level. in this way the validation is performed within the application service implementing the port/interface